John Tierney (journalist): Early and personal life

-Tierney was born in 1953 outside Chicago, and grew up in "the Midwest, South America and Pittsburgh".
+Tierney was born on March 25, 1953, outside Chicago, and grew up in "the Midwest, South America and Pittsburgh".
 He graduated from Yale University in 1976.
 He was previously married to Dana Tierney, with whom he had one child.
 They later divorced; Tierney married anthropologist and love expert Helen Fisher in 2020.

 Career

 After graduating college, Tierney was a newspaper reporter for four years, first at the Bergen Record in New Jersey and then at the Washington Star.
 Starting in 1980, he spent ten years in magazine journalism writing for such magazines as Atlantic Monthly, Discover, Esquire, Health, National Geographic Traveler, New York, Newsweek, Outside, Rolling Stone.
 Tierney began working at The New York Times in 1990 as a "general assignment" reporter in the Metro section.
 Tierney writes a science column, "Findings", for the Times.
 He previously wrote the TierneyLab blog for the Times.
-In 2005 Tierney began to write for the Times Op-Ed page and as of 2015 his writings appeared in both the Times Op-Ed and "Findings" science column.
-He also writes for the conservative City Journal.
+In 2005, Tierney began to write for the Times Op-Ed page and as of 2015 his writings appeared in both the Times Op-Ed and "Findings" science column.
+He also writes for the City Journal.

-In 2009 Tierney wrote about mathematics popularizer Martin Gardner and in that same year started featuring recreational mathematics problems, often curated by Pradeep Mutalik in his New York Times TierneyLab blog.
+In 2009, Tierney wrote about mathematics popularizer Martin Gardner and in that same year started featuring recreational mathematics problems, often curated by Pradeep Mutalik in his New York Times TierneyLab blog.
 In 2010, Tierney retired from writing the blog, and Mutalik continued it under a new name (NumberPlay).
 In time, Gary Antonick took that over until he retired it in October 2016.